islandcontroller/fiberaudio-108/sw/README.md

     python .\cm108ah.py -h

-To list all available Cmedia devices, use:
+To list all available Cmedia devices, use: (**Note: Not all listed devices may support EEPROM features**)

     python .\cm108ah.py list